Consult the medication dictionary to quickly obtain detailed information

-Adequate handwashing, coughing or sneezing in the crook of the arm, avoiding bringing the hands to the face, and practising physical distancing are some of the well-known measures to limit the spread of the coronavirus.
-These measures are happening in our daily lives, which is a good thing.
-Is wearing a face mask/face covering is undoubtedly the preferred protective measure to reduce the risk of infection.
+Adequate handwashing, coughing or sneezing in the crook of the arm, avoiding to touch the face, and practising physical distancing are some of the well-known measures to limit the spread of the coronavirus.
+Wearing a mask/face covering is undoubtedly the preferred protective measure to reduce the risk of infection.
 All these measures are essential and have taken a predominant place in our daily habits, which is reassuring!

-Based on the data currently available, a fairly high proportion of people infected with coronavirus have no signs or symptoms and are therefore unaware that they have it.
+Solid data has shown that a fairly high proportion of people infected with the coronavirus present no signs or symptoms, so they are unknowingly infected.
 Additionally, it would appear that, for those who do display symptoms of the infection, the period of contagion begins before the onset of signs and symptoms.
-This is why it is preferable to wear a face mask or face covering as a protection measure, even for people who don’t display any symptoms of COVID-19.
+This is one of the reasons why it is so important to rely on wearing a mask/face covering as a protective measure even in the absence of symptoms of COVID-19.

-First, it should be emphasized that wearing a face mask or face covering should not prevent or deter a person from applying the other recommended preventive measures.
+First, it should be emphasized that wearing a face covering should not prevent or deter a person from applying the other recommended preventive measures.
 This is an additional measure that must not replace other proven methods, such as handwashing and physical distancing.
-The danger of wearing a face covering is that it gives the people wearing it and those around them a false sense of security.
-Do not fall into this trap, and continue to rigorously apply the measures set out by PHAC.
+The danger of wearing a face covering is that it gives the person wearing it and those around them a false sense of security.
+Do not fall into this trap and continue to rigorously apply the recommended measures.